renan/powerdns-docker/README.md

 ### Docker IP

-When on Mac OS and using boot2docker, this will come in handy:
+When using docker-machine, this will come in handy:
 ```
-export DOCKER_IP=$(boot2docker ip)
+export DOCKER_IP=$(docker-machine ip)
 ```